damm/dockerfiles/uptime/README.rst

 Uptime::
   A remote monitoring application using Node.js, MongoDB and Twitter Bootstrap

->Provides a easy way to host each component of the stack required to support Uptime.

 + Mongodb::
     Sample Dockerfile to build a mongodb docker instance; use -v to map the volume to the host for persistence.
 + Api::
     Sample Dockerfile to build the api controller without the monitoring built in.
 + Monitor::
     Sample Dockerfile to build the monitoring instance to poll with.

 Note::
   I have not spent the time updating the system running this or adapting these for 0.6.5.
 Using Links and Named containers it could be better (maybe?) like below.